Innovana-Archived-2/OfficeUI.OLD/README.md

 OfficeWebControls
 =================

-An approach to clone the Microsoft Ribbon in HTML / CSS / Javascript (Jquery) so that it can be easily integrated into some projects.
+An approach to clone the Microsoft Ribbon and associated controls in HTML / CSS / Javascript (Jquery) so that it can be easily integrated into some projects.